 3.2.2a How regularly do your Authorities consult the CITES website?

 Please tick boxes to indicate the most frequent usage (decide on an average amongst staff if necessary).
 Target group Daily Weekly Monthly Less frequently Not known

-Staff of Management Authority \square
+Staff of Management Authority $\square$

-Staff of Scientific Authority \bowtie
+Staff of Scientific Authority $\square$

-Staff of enforcement authorities \boxtimes
+Staff of enforcement authorities $\square$

-3.2.2b What has been your experience with using the CITES w vebsite?
-Exc ellent
+3.2.2b What has been your experience with using the CITES w /ebsite?
+Exce ellent $\bowtie$

-Goo bd \boxtimes
+Goo d

-Ave rage
+Aver rage

-Poor
+Poo r

 Very Poor

 No i nformation

-Any further comments on the CITES Website? (e.g. useful aspects, any difficulties encountered, which authorities find which functions/tools most useful, what is missing, etc):
+Any further comments on the CITES Website? which authorities find which functions/tools mos species checklist mobile-friendly, since in many phones to access the checklist. t useful, what is mis sing, etc): I would ma ke the